liangpn/AgentConnect/README.md

 python client.py
 ```

+You can also experience DID WBA authentication through our demo page: [DID WBA Authentication Page](https://www.agent-network-protocol.com/wba/examples/).
+This page demonstrates the process of creating a DID identity on one platform (pi-unlimited.com) and then verifying the identity on another platform (agent-network-protocol.com).

 #### Meta-Protocol Negotiation Example

 We support meta-protocol negotiation where Alice and Bob first negotiate a protocol, generate processing code, and then communicate using the protocol code.